ghc/ghc/docs/users_guide/glasgow_exts.rst

   (Note that ``a`` is used in ``b``\'s kind.)
 Yet, even though ``a`` appears lexically before ``j`` and ``k``, ``j`` and ``k`` are quantified first, because ``a`` depends on ``j`` and ``k``.
-Note further that ``j`` and ``k`` are not reordered with respect to eacho other, even though doing so would not violate dependency conditions.
+Note further that ``j`` and ``k`` are not reordered with respect to each other, even though doing so would not violate dependency conditions.

 - Visible type application is available to instantiate only user-specified